whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 # Display list of paths as a material UI tree view

 Material UI is a popular frontend react framework.
-And it has very useful and easy to use built in components.
+And it has very useful and easy to use components.
 But when you developing a react tree viewer for browsing files, it will mess you up.
 Because Material UI has a different approach to make nested lists.